damasiob/damasiob.github.io/_pages/orietation.md

 Concluded
 ---
+  * **Filipa Castilho**, Trends in the scientific production on intangible cultural heritage, a bibliometric analysis.
+    * *Master in Statistics and Information Management, NOVA IMS*

   * **Bruno Ruivo**, The impacts of covid‑19 on stock market’s volatility spillovers.
     * *Master in Statistics and Information Management, NOVA IMS*